The following budget travel tips will help you learn how to travel for cheap.

 2. A Student Or Senior?
 Carry Your ID Card

-Getting a fresh student ID before you depart travelling ensures you can take advantage of discounts around the world.
-Seniors can usually get away with regular ID.
+Getting a fresh student ID before you depart travelling lets you take advantage of discounts around the world including the ability to save money on flights sometimes.

 3. Join Relevant Facebook Groups

-Facebook groups can be a great source of information.
+Facebook groups are a great source of information.
 Search ‘(country/region)’ backpackers/travel/locals on Facebook and you’ll come across lots of groups to join.
-If you feel like you might be paying to much for an activity or want to know how to travel cheap from place to place cheaply, people will gladly recommend you lots of alternatives.
+If you feel like you might be paying to much for an activity or want to know how to travel cheap from place to place, people will gladly recommend you lots of alternatives.

 4. Download Offline Maps To Your Phone